McMaster University: Academic facilities

 The university's campus has gone through continuous development since 1928.
 The main campus's six original buildings are of Collegiate Gothic architecture, designed by William Lyon Somerville, who also laid out the initial campus plan.
 They are now flanked by over fifty structures built predominantly from the 1940s to 1960s.
-The largest facility is the McMaster University Medical Centre, a multi-use research hospital that is home to the second-largest neonatal intensive care unit and the third-largest child and youth mental health unit in the country.
+The largest facility is the McMaster University Medical Centre, a multi-use research hospital that is home to the largest neonatal intensive care unit and the third-largest child and youth mental health unit in Canada.
 It is connected to the Life Sciences building and the Michael DeGroote Centre for Learning & Discovery, which houses many well-funded research groups in areas of genetics, infectious diseases, and several specific conditions.

 The McMaster Nuclear Reactor (MNR) has been the largest university reactor in the Commonwealth since it began operation and is the second largest research reactor in North America.
 It is a "pool-type" reactor with a core of enriched uranium fuel moderated and cooled by distilled water.
 While the MNR's primary purpose is research and the production of medical isotopes, the MNR serves students in nuclear engineering, medical and health physics, and other applied radiation sciences.
 The university provides a wide range of irradiation, laboratory, and holding facilities, which include a cyclotron, an accelerator, a small-angle neutron-scattering detector, and wide-angle neutron scattering facilities.
 The cyclotron is used for the production of fluorine-18, and is used for research purposes, particularly the development of novel molecular imaging agents.